Template Letters and Scripts

 Practical tips

-- •Many employers offer death-in-service benefits (typically 2 to 4 times annual salary), so always ask.
+- •Many employers offer death-in-service benefits, often 2 to 4 times annual salary, so always ask even if nobody mentions it.

 - •Workplace pensions may include a lump sum death benefit.
-Contact the pension scheme administrator directly if needed.
+You can contact the pension scheme administrator directly.

-- •The employer may also need to issue a P45 to HMRC.
+- •The employer will also need to issue a P45 to HMRC.

-- •If the deceased was a member of a trade union, the union may also offer a death benefit.
+- •If they were a member of a trade union, the union may offer a death benefit too.

 Cancelling subscriptions and memberships